About the project

 Development Victoria is committed to delivering sufficient housing to address demand, while responding to the local environment and neighbourhood character.

-Development Victoria hosted two community information sessions, so members of the community could drop-in to learn more about the proposed development and share any feedback.
+Development Victoria hosted two community information sessions and an online survey, so members of the community could drop-in to learn more about the proposed development and share any feedback.

 The sessions were held on Saturday 2 March and Tuesday 5 March at the Theatre, Keysborough Primary School.